 The website design should include website data tools like website speed optimization plugins to help you identify, monitor, and fix website performance issues.

-Website owners can also use website page compression techniques to minimize the number of images on a web page or optimize your website content without compromising quality by removing unnecessary codes.
+Website owners can also use website page compression techniques to minimize the number of images on a web page or optimize their website content without compromising quality by removing unnecessary codes.

-Tip 6: Keep website design flexible for future growth
+Tip 6: Keep website design flexibility for future growth

 Keeping your new website design flexible is a great way to keep it up-to-date and allow for future growth.
 Look and feel will change over time, so website design should be created to still work for your business in the future.